AlexRider254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that displays the third line script that displays the third line shell script that creates a file named exactly
+ It is a good file that cuts iron without making